April · Fair Housing Month

 There is still no explicit LGBTQ+ class in the federal Fair Housing Act.
 HUD interprets the FHA's sex-based protections as covering sexual orientation and gender identity (2021 memo), but an interpretation is not a statute.
 22 states + DC + USVI have explicit SOGI housing protections — Washington has since 2006 — but 19 states still allow LGBTQ+ housing discrimination.
 NAR added sexual orientation to the Code of Ethics in 2011 and gender identity in 2013, and backed the federal Fair and Equal Housing Act of 2024 reintroduced by Sen. Kaine.

 LGBTQ+ buyers are more likely to engage a REALTOR — in part because the legal floor varies by state and an informed agent removes risk.
-That's your job in this market.
+That's where an agent following fair housing earns it.

-Before the search: proactively tell the client what Washington protects (SOGI, gender identity, source of income, familial status) and confirm you represent every protected class equally.
-They should never have to ask.
+Before the search: a fair-housing-minded agent proactively names what Washington protects (SOGI, gender identity, source of income, familial status) and confirms they represent every protected class equally.
+The client never has to ask.

-During the search: flag rental listings with "no vouchers" or gendered occupancy language.
-Calculate qualifying income against the tenant's portion of rent, not the full rent.
-Budget for ESA letters early.
+During the search: they flag rental listings with "no vouchers" or gendered occupancy language.
+Qualifying income is calculated against the tenant's portion of rent, not the full rent.
+ESA letters are budgeted early.

-After close: for clients relocating out-of-state, proactively note whether the destination state has SOGI housing protections.
-It's a meaningful client service most agents never think to offer.
+After close: for clients relocating out-of-state, they note whether the destination state has SOGI housing protections.
+It's a meaningful piece of client service that's easy to overlook.

 How fair housing shows up in the listing